Smallmouth Bass On-The-Stream Fly Fishing School

 - You may purchase flies, leaders, fly boxes and other gadgets at the school if needed or you can bring your own if you already have them.

-Please see our School Disclaimer Below for more recommended items.
+Please read our School Disclaimer below for a more detailed list of recommended items.

 A detailed information sheet (where to meet, what to bring, places to stay, etc.) will be emailed to you upon registration.